About Me

 Within each looping life-arc, I've experienced new challenges, people, and ideas — and discovered myself.
 Writing balances my passion for artistic beauty and emotional expression with an analytical, problem-solving mind.

-Why kidlit, though?
-I could write poetry, or blog about gardening, art, or traveling.
-In addition to uncovering passions on my journey, I've also meandered into dark valleys and encountered ambushes — but with each new hurdle I became more resilient.
-I've witnessed children and families crippled by setbacks, but I whole-heartedly believe in the power of children's literature to provide developmentally appropriate challenges that nurture resilience.
+Why kidlit?
+In addition to uncovering passions on my journey, I’ve also meandered into dark valleys and encountered ambushes but with each new hurdle I became more resilient.
+I’ve observed many story times with excited, entertained and thoughtful children, as well as the distracted and disenfranchised who become engaged with rhythm, silly rhyme, humor, and high stakes.
+I whole-heartedly believe in the power of kidlit to responsibly shape internal narratives and provide developmentally appropriate challenges that nurture resilience.

 Credentials & background

-My psychology background shapes every story I write.
-I know how children process the world at every developmental stage, from the Sensorimotor infant exploring object permanence to the concrete-operational third-grader just beginning to think logically about fairness and rules.
-That knowledge lives in the subtext of my characters' voices, their fears, and their small triumphs.
+My time spent in classrooms and one-on-one with children, enrich every story I write.
+I understand how children process the world at each developmental stage, from the Pre-operational child exploding their vocabulary and befriending their stuffies, to the Concrete-operational third-grader just beginning to think logically about fairness and rules.
+That knowledge lives in the subtext of my characters' voices, their fears, and their triumphs.

 What I write

-I write picture books and early-chapter books for children ages 2–8.
-My stories weave child-development research into narratives that feel effortless to read aloud — because the science only works when it disappears into the joy of the story.
+I write picture books and early-chapter books for primary and elementary school children.
+My stories weave developmental knowledge into narratives that feel effortless to read aloud — because the science only works when it disappears into the joy of the story.

 Themes I return to again and again: